Adderbury: Morris dancing

 The existence of the traditional Adderbury Morris dancing side was first documented by Janet Blunt.
 In 1916 she began interviewing William "Binx" Walton, who was then 80 years old.
 Walton had been foreman of the Adderbury side for 20 years in the mid-19th century.
 In 1919 Blunt introduced Walton to Cecil Sharp, who watched Walton's performances and published detailed descriptions in his Morris Book.
 Subsequent researches have determined that there were once as many as three Morris sides in the village, and the names of more than two dozen of the 19th century dancers have been documented.
 During Whitsun week they performed in Adderbury and neighbouring villages.
 Sides regularly used to dance at Banbury Fair and the well-known Banbury eccentric, William 'Old Mettle' Castle, was fool for the Adderbury team in the 19th century.
 During this period the village had two or possibly three sides performing although this had died out by the 1880s.

 A revival side was established at the village school in the Edwardian era and some of the boys developed into a men's Morris side, prior to the First World War.
 There are pictures of this side and the names of the members were established, through talking to older village residents, in 1974.
 One of the dancers in the photographs, Charlie Coleman, was still alive at that time.
 Of those in the pictures, only Coleman returned from the war and that revival of Morris dancing in Adderbury therefore died with them.
-However the dances had been recorded from two of the last surviving members of the 19th century team, brothers William and John Walton, in such detail by Janet Blunt and others that they could still be performed by a newly formed revival team led by Bryan Sheppard and Tim Radford.
+However, the dances had been recorded from two of the last surviving members of the 19th century team, brothers William and John Walton, in such detail by Janet Blunt and others that they could still be performed by a newly formed revival team led by Bryan Sheppard and Tim Radford.

 The side split in 1975 to form two Morris dancing sides in Adderbury, the Adderbury Village Morris Men (dressed in white and green with top hats) – whose members come from the village or surrounding parishes and only dance traditional dances from Adderbury – and the Adderbury Morris Men (dressed in white, blue and red), who take dancers from anywhere and who occasionally create new dances to add to the repertoire.
-There is also now a women's side, named Sharp and Blunt after Cecil Sharp and Janet Blunt.
+There is also now a women's side, named "Sharp and Blunt" after Cecil Sharp and Janet Blunt.
 The Adderbury tradition has become popular with groups of dancers from as far afield as the United States, Australia and India.
 Once a year both teams come together, with other guest sides, for a "Day of Dance" throughout the village.

 Amenities

 There is a village shop and library in the High Street.
+The parish room and library were given in 1893 by J. F. Stankey of Bodicote House.
 Banbury business park is a modest cluster of office and distribution buildings on Aynho Road in the east of the parish.
 Adderbury has a Church of England primary school: Christopher Rawlins School.
 Adderbury has four public houses: